uktrade/resourcing-approval/README.md

 - `HRBP` has been renamed to `HR Business Partners`.
 References in the code will stick to `HRBP` for the time being, and labels will change to `HR Business Partners`.

+- `SDS status determination` has been renamed to `Status determination statement (SDS)`.
+  The Django model will stay as `SDSStatusDetermination` for the time being.